-If you have been charged with careless driving the prosecution will need to prove, beyond a reasonable doubt, that you drove a motor vehicle without “due care and attention”.
+If you have been charged with careless driving in WA, the prosecution will need to prove, beyond a reasonable doubt, that you drove a motor vehicle without “due care and attention”.
 Whether the court will accept that argument will depend not only on what facts are asserted by the prosecution, and the evidence tendered in support, but usually also depends on the evidence from the defendant and any independent witnesses.

-It may not be obvious at first sight whether driving has occurred without “due care and attention”.
+It may not be obvious at first sight whether driving has occurred without "due care and attention".
 The mere fact that an accident has occurred might be used as evidence, but also may not be determinative either way.
 Even if it does appear that a vehicle has been driven without due care and attention there may be other, less obvious, defences that may apply such as the defence of accident, the defence of reasonable mistake of fact, or the defence of sudden emergency.
-Given the wide variety of circumstances in which a charge of careless driving might be laid, and the wide variety of defences that are potentially available, it is always recommended that you seek legal advice if you have been charged with a traffic offence.

 Unless you obtain a spent conviction, a conviction for careless driving will usually appear on your national police/traffic record for at least 10 years.